droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>Crimson light from the windows illuminates a tidy room containing several pieces of simple furniture, including a writing desk, a dozen wooden chairs, and a pair of tables decorated with floral-pattern tablecloths.
 A narrow staircase with a wooden railing ascends along the north wall.</p>
 </div>

-A player with a passive Wisdom (Perception) score of 10 or greater notices something trembling beneath the tablecloth of the far table.
+A player a player who succeeds on DC 21 Perception check notices something trembling beneath the tablecloth of the far table.
 A player who pulls aside the tablecloth reveals Varushka, who is wide-eyed, pale, and obviously terrified.
 She doesn’t recognize the players, and whispers fearfully for them to “leave her alone" and “flee for their own lives."

 Varushka will not willingly leave her hiding place beneath the table.
 However, if questioned, Varushka tells them that if they’re searching for “Captain Dilisnya," they’re too late—he just fled down the stairs and escaped outside into the castle courtyard.
 (Varushka is referring to [[History of Barovia#Arrival of the Mists|Leo Dilisnya]], the captain of Strahd’s guard.
 She’s bewildered by how he came to be in the servants’ upper quarters—given that she last saw him descending the stairs to the servants' hall—but hasn’t spared the time to think about it too closely, given that the whole world seems to have fallen into insanity.)